Bottom Line:

 What to fix and in what order

 Core Web Vitals first.
 LCP, INP (Interaction to Next Paint), and CLS (Cumulative Layout Shift) are measurable and directly tied to conversion.
+Our Shopify speed playbook covers the exact fixes.
 Run PageSpeed Insights on your top 5 landing pages today.
 LCP above 2.5 seconds is the first fix.
 INP above 200ms is the second.

 Creative assets last.
 Compress images, switch to WebP or AVIF, lazy-load below-the-fold assets.
 A hero that loads in 600ms can still look excellent.
 These are not in conflict.